Bearded dragon substrates

 Although various forms of sand are used with great success by Bearded dragon keepers, none of them are 100% safe.
 Their justification is based on the low probability of being ingested or swallowed based on the size of the lizard and husbandry methods practiced.

-Although not always preferred as permanent substrate, sand does make for a good egg laying substrate.
-Moist sand are popularly used temporarily during the late gravid stages of breeding Bearded dragons.
+Although not always preferred as a permanent substrate, sand does make for a good egg-laying substrate.
+Moist sand is popularly used temporarily during the late gravid stages of breeding Bearded dragons.

-During shorter periods where a pregnant female Bearded dragon shows digging/burrorwing behaviour, an egg laying box containing an egg laying substrate should be supplied.
-Good egg laying substrates include moist sand and moist vermiculte.
+During shorter periods where a pregnant female Bearded dragon shows digging/burrowing behaviour, an egg-laying box containing an egg-laying substrate should be supplied.
+Good egg-laying substrates include moist sand and moist vermiculite.